-Apple cider vinegar is probably the king of all vinegar because of its great health benefits, numerous cooking, and cleaning usage.
+Apple cider vinegar is probably the king of all vinegar because of its incredible health benefits, numerous cooking and cleaning usage.
 Apple Cider Vinegar has many uses in the kitchen.

 What is apple cider vinegar?

 Apple cider vinegar is fermented juice from crushed apples.
-Like apple juice, apple cider vinegar may contain various vitamins and minerals, as well as dietary fiber.
+Like apple juice, apple cider vinegar may contain various vitamins and minerals and dietary fiber.
 Apple cider vinegar may also contain acetic acid and citric acid.
 But it can be hard to know exactly what’s in some apple cider vinegar products.
-In the U.S., there’s no real definition of what a product must contain to be called apple cider vinegar.
+There’s no actual definition of what a product must contain to be called apple cider vinegar.
 For this reason, the amount of each component of apple cider vinegar may vary from product to product. https://www.webmd.com/vitamins/ai/ingredientmono-816/apple-cider-vinegar

 This practice has been around for many years.
-Although the US Government or the Federal Food Administration is recommending not to clean or rinse meat, this process will never go away.
+Although the U.S. Government or the Federal Food Administration recommends not to clean or rinse meat, this process will never go away.
 There are too many reasons to ignore this practice.

 Usage in the kitchen